junxit/us-congress-code/title-12/chapter-16/sec-1831dd.md

 ### Statutory Notes and Related Subsidiaries

-### Rule of Construction—No New Disclosure Requirements
+### Rule of Construction Regarding No New Disclosure Requirements

 Enactment of section not to be construed to require certain additional information to be collected or disclosed, see section 5834 of Pub.
 L. 117–263, set out as a note under section 1831cc of this title.